-The Bridging Gaps project aims to improve access to GP practices for women who have experienced trauma and have complex needs.
+The Bridging Gaps project aims to improve access to GP practices for people who have experienced trauma and have complex needs.
 Services often aren’t equipped to meet these needs, worsening already severe health inequalities.

-It is funded through the National Institute for Health and Care Research (NIHR) School for Primary Care Research, Q Exchange by the Health Foundation and NHS England and NHS Improvement, and NIHR Research Capability Funding through the NHS Bristol, North Somerset and South Gloucestershire CCG.
+Bridging Gaps has been funded through the National Institute for Health and Care Research (NIHR) School for Primary Care Research, Q Exchange by the Health Foundation and NHS England and NHS Improvement, and NIHR Research Capability Funding through the NHS Bristol, North Somerset and South Gloucestershire CCG.
 It has also been funded by the Co-Production Collective (formerly UCL Centre for Co-production in Health Research) as part of the 2019/20 Phase 2 Pilot Projects.

 Our goal was to improve access to primary care for people who have complex needs and have experienced trauma, in collaboration with GP practices and people with lived experience.
 We wanted to offer tailored approaches for different GP practices, to improve access for people who may otherwise struggle to get the services they need.